cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 - Use the provided learning rate and maximum iterations.
 - Update the joint angles using the calculated gradient.
 - Stop the iteration if the mean L1 distance is below the tolerance.
+- Bonus: Implement the (quasi-)Newton's method for faster convergence.

 Part 3: Implement Trajectory Generation
 ---------------------------------------